 —J.M.
 Thompson, Great Cities and their Traffic, 1977

 Today’s equivalent of ‘balanced transport’ is ‘integrated transport’.
-‘Integrated Transport Plans’ are everywhere, from the local council to Canberra, drafted by ‘strategic transport planners’ and funded by ‘Land Transport Development’ grants.
+‘Integrated Transport Plans’ are everywhere, from the local council to Canberra, drafted by ‘strategic transport planners’ and funded by ‘Land Transport Development’ grants under the patronage of ‘Infrastructure Prime Ministers’.
 Yet somehow the vast bulk of the money always gets spent on roads.

-A case in point is the ‘East West Integrated Transport Project’ originally floated by Melbourne City Council, and then made the subject of Sir Rod Eddington’s Investing in Transport report.
-In its original form it proposed a massive $10 billion of expenditure – $2000 for every man, woman and child in Victoria – most of it for a freeway tunnel all the way from the city end of the Eastern Freeway to the Western Ring Road in Deer Park.
+A case in point is the ‘East West Integrated Transport Project’, predecessor of the notorious East West Link tollroad.
+Originally floated by Melbourne City Council in 2005, it was made the subject of Sir Rod Eddington’s Investing in Transport report a couple of years later.
+In its 2005 form it proposed a massive $10 billion of expenditure – $2000 for every man, woman and child in Victoria – most of it for a freeway tunnel all the way from the city end of the Eastern Freeway to the Western Ring Road in Deer Park.
 Our bottlenecks page explains why any inward extension of the Eastern Freeway would be a futile exercise.

-In a surprise admission that reveals much about what ‘integrated’ transport planning really means in Melbourne, the consultant who co-authored the report for MCC said he didn’t actually think the freeway tunnel should have been in the project, but put it in anyway after the council road engineers told him to!
+In a surprise admission that reveals much about what ‘integrated’ transport planning really means in Melbourne, the consultant who co-authored the 2005 report said he didn’t actually think the freeway tunnel should have been in the project, but put it in anyway after the City road engineers told him to!

 Transport consultant William McDougall told The Age that building tunnels was the lowest of the city’s transport priorities.
 He said his report to the council only advocated a tunnel after a brief from a senior town hall officer called for it.

-Of course, whatever the expert’s misgivings, the road tunnel has since been made the centrepiece of the Eddington east-west study, today’s version of the 1969 transport plan.
+Of course, whatever the expert’s misgivings, the road tunnel became the centrepiece of the 2008 Eddington east-west study, today’s version of the 1969 transport plan.
 Eddington shares with that earlier plan the ‘balanced transport’ greenwash that disguises its pro-road bias.

 I do not support – and I have not adopted – a ‘road versus rail’ approach to transport planning….
 Instead of favouring one mode over another, I have looked for the right combination of modes that offer the best options for meeting Melbourne’s east-west transport needs….